bitovi/bitops/README.md

 ## How it works

 BitOps is a deployment tool orchestrator packaged in a Docker image.
-An [Operations Repository](docs/operations-repo-structure.md) is mounted to a BitOps image, and BitOps will parse through a given environment directory and;
+An [Operations Repository](docs/operations-repo-structure.md) is mounted to a BitOps container's `/opt/bitops_deployment` directory, and BitOps will parse through a given environment directory and;

 * Auto-detect BitOps configuration files within tool directories
 * Loop through each tool and